Songonge/DataEngineering_Databricks/README_Databricks_Setup.md

 > [!NOTE]
 > Whenever asked for a region, you should input the same region you used while creating your workspace.

-### Step 4: Creating a Storage Group
+### Step 4: Creating a Storage Account
 * Select the resource group.
-* Give a name to the storage group.
+* Give a name to the storage Account.
 This should be unique and in lowercase.
 * Select Standard
 * Tick `Enable hierarchical namespace`.
 * Leave the rest as is.